Several manufacturers create powerful audio speakers that stream digital music.

 Luckily, there are a few ways to manage the sound issue to maximise the capabilities of the Sonos PLAY:3:

-- Purchase a Pair – Purchasing a pair of PLAY:3 speakers can be the best decision you can make.
+- Purchase a Pair – Purchasing a pair of PLAY:3 speakers can be the best option.
 If you’re willing to invest in two PLAY:3 models, each can take one side of the stereo channel, and it’ll take care of the bass issues.

 - TruePlay – While the TruePlay doesn’t do wonders, it’s still a terrific feature that adjusts the sound of the speaker to the needs of a room.